tarantool/doc/doc/book/replication/index.rst

 .. container:: faq

-    :Q: What if there are more than two servers with master-master?
+    :Q: What if there are more than two instances with master-master?
-    :A: On each server, specify the :ref:`replication_source
+    :A: On each instance, specify the :ref:`replication_source
         <cfg_replication-replication_source>` for all the others.
 For example,
-        server #3 would have a request:
+        instance #3 would have a request:

         .. cssclass:: highlight
         .. parsed-literal::